Leviticus 5 Commentary: More rules on unintentional sins.

-I would wish traffic offences were this flexible!
+I would wish traffic offenses were this flexible!
 Everyone can afford the penalty fee!
-It points us to cross where everyone is afforded chance to clear themselves of guilty and start afresh.
+It points us to the cross where everyone is afforded a chance to clear themselves of guilty and start afresh.

 The highlight is that whether intentional or not sin remains sin.
 It must be confessed.
 It points to the seriousness of sin and how the LORD hates sin, regardless of how it comes – intentional or unintentional.
-It is ironic that this seriousness is not rivalled by prescribed penalties.
+It is ironic that this seriousness is not rivaled by prescribed penalties.
 One who is completely poor is allowed to offer a kg of flour as a penalty.
-Isn’t the song writer right in calling all to come as they are?
+Isn’t the songwriter right in calling all to come as they are?

 The fact that all are encouraged to make clean their records points to the willingness of the LORD to clean His people of all unrighteousness.
 The LORD Himself is righteousness defined.